hyperledger-labs/perun-doc/source/concepts/protocols.rst

    - The funds are directly deposited into the smart contracts on the blockchain.
    - Allows any number of off-chain transactions between the participants.
-   - The channel must settled on the blockchain.
+   - The channel must be settled on the blockchain.

 Sub-channel
 -----------

    - Formed between participants who have a ledger channel established between them.
-   - Funds are locked on the ledger channel.
-Hence, no on-chain interaction required to setup a sub-channel.
+   - Funds for the sub-channel are locked on the ledger channel.
+Hence, a sub-channel can be setup without any interaction with the blockchain.
    - Sub-Channel is settled,

-     - by unlocking the funds from the ledger channel, if both parties agree on the final state of the channel through off-chain transactions; or
+     - by an off-chain update on the parent ledger channel, if both the participants agree on the final state of the sub-channel.
-     - by settling the parent channel on the blockchain, otherwise.
-In this case, the parent channel and all other sub-channels opened using the parent channel will also be settled on the blockhain.
+     - by registering a dispute on the blockchain and resolving it, otherwise.
+       In this case, the parent channel and all other sub-channels opened using the parent channel will also be settled on the blockchain.

 Virtual channel
 ---------------